 ⇒ Take a private tour with breakfast at key site Schloss Leopoldskron – 6-hour duration

 If for some strange reason you don’t want to take a Sound of Music tour there are quite a few other fun places to see in Austria nearby:

 After a very high-end dinner last night head to the other extreme and go with a much more casual Austrian dining experience at Restaurant s’Herzl.
 Enjoy Austrian classics like dumplings, bratwurst, and strudel.

 Day Five – Head to Innsbruck

 The average train journey between Salzburg and Innsbruck is about 2 hours and there are around 18 trains daily.

 Start your time Innsbruck my exploring its lovely old town.
 Even better, why not take a City Walking Tour?

-Kick off your stay in Innsbruck with a wow dinner at Ottoburg.
-Not only does it have some of the best Innsbruck views, it is in one of the oldest buildings in the Innsbruck old town and it is known for outstanding gourmet Austrian food!
+Kick-off your stay in Innsbruck with a wow dinner at Ottoburg.
+Not only does it have some of the best Innsbruck views, but it is also in one of the oldest buildings in the Innsbruck old town and it is known for outstanding gourmet Austrian food!

 Innsbruck Boutique Hotels